slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### On lifestyle

 'We were designed to [walk dozens of miles each day](#on-travel-and-nomadism), [catch our own meals](?), [live in a close-knit tribe](friends), [have regular sex](relationships), [raise children](mentorship) and die.
-When life becomes about [enjoying every second over accumulating more stuff](wealth), we are able to live lives of true abundance and joy.'
+When life becomes about [enjoying every second over accumulating more stuff](#on-money-and-wealth), we are able to live lives of true abundance and joy.'

 'Don't be a plant: [travel](#on-travel-and-nomadism).'

-'Run away from complexity.
-Complexity doesn't add much to life.'

 HINTS: